merkle-open/generator-nitro/README.md

 > Yeoman generator for Nitro - lets you quickly set up a project with sensible defaults and best practices.

+Nitro is a Node.js application for simple and complex frontend development with a tiny footprint.
+It provides a proven but flexible structure to develop your frontend code, even in a large team.
+Keep track of your code with a modularized frontend.
+This app, the suggested [terrific concept](http://terrifically.org) could help.
+Nitro is simple, fast and flexible.
+Use this app for all your frontend work.

 ## Usage

 Install `yo` and other required tools: